willow-ahrens/Hyperspecialize.jl/README.md

 ## Problem

-It is best to explain the problem (and solution) by example (I will be using `+` as an example function, but similar problems can arise in the definition of `promote_rule`).
+It is best to explain the problem (and solution) by example.
 Suppose Peter and his friend Jarrett have both developed eponymous modules `Peter` and `Jarrett` as follows:

 ```
 module Peter